dvci/fhir-shc-exemption/input/pagecontent/index.md

 To balance the need to protect individual privacy, public health, and interoperability, this implementation guide allows for three types of exemptions:

 * Medical: An exemption that is issued to a patient with a medical reason that prevents them from receiving a vaccination.
 The exact medical reason SHALL NOT be documented in the SHC Exemption to protect patient privacy.
 * Religious: An exemption that is issued to a patient with sincerely held religious beliefs that prevent them from receiving a vaccination.
 The exact religion SHALL NOT be documented in the SHC Exemption to protect patient privacy.
 * Vaccine-Not-Available: An exemption that is issued to a patient who is unable to access vaccination services, most likely due to accessibility or availability challenges.

 <br>

-## Innappropriate Use Cases for Exemptions
+### Innappropriate Use Cases for Exemptions

 An exemption SHALL NOT be used for:

 * An instance in which another more specific SHC could be used; an exmeption is not intended to replace other SHCs
 * To indicate current or prior infection with the same disease for which a SHC could be issued.
 A lab test result or antibody titer lab test should be used if available
 * Medical conditions that are not related to the infectious disease documented in the SHC in a way that identifies the condition

 <br>

-## Implementation
+### Implementation

-There are three possible approaches to modeling a vaccination exemption:
+There are two possible approaches to modeling a vaccination exemption:

 1. Provide the medical condition(s) responsible for the exemption
 2. Provide a generic medical exemption without condition-specific details